 It is the policy of the University to apply all financial aid to the student's account, withhold an amount equal to all charges showing on the student's account for the semester (fees, tuition, housing, etc.) and then refund the balance.
+Your refund may be issued through electronic direct deposit upon request.
 OSU complies with the U.S. Department of Education, rules and regulations in accordance with The Federal Student Financial Aid Handbook instructions.
+Many students are sponsored through various scholarships from organizations or foundations other than Oklahoma State University.
+Typically the sponsoring organization sends scholarship funds directly to Oklahoma State University in the name of the student.
+These funds are deposited to the student's account and used to pay any costs associated with attending Oklahoma State University.
+Unless specifically designated by the organization, one half of the scholarship will be held as a payment toward fall semester charges, and one half will be designated to the spring term.